Aros-Technology-Studio/AST-Aros-Financial-Paradigm/04_aros_value_circulation/aroscoin_buyback_mechanism.md

 ## **8. Anti-Speculation Stance**

-The buyback mechanism is designed to **remove value silently**, not reward speculative behavior.
+The buyback mechanism is designed to **remove value silently**, not payment speculative behavior.
 It does not promise:

 - Premiums above protocol floor
 - Unbounded liquidity